Merchandising Rules

 The equals operator will check if the product property value is equal to the condition value.

-not equal
+doesn't equal

 The not equal operator will check if the product property value is not equal to the condition value.